Harpreet Singh Nehal: Other appointments

 From 2019 to 2023, Singh was appointed by the Monetary Authority of Singapore (MAS) to the Appeal Advisory Panels under the Business Trusts Act, Financial Advisers Act, Insurance Act, Securities and Futures Act and Trust Companies Act.
 He served as a reviewer in the investigation of an international bank in relation to a corruption scandal.
 He also sits on the Disciplinary and Appeals Committees for the SGX.

 Political career

 Singh started volunteering with Workers' Party (WP) in 2021 and became a member in 2023.
 In November 2023, it was reported that Harpreet had been spotted with members at walkabouts and house visits, wearing the party's light-blue t-shirt with the party logo and selling the party's newspaper alongside party members.

 On 20 April 2025, Singh was announced as a Workers' Party candidate for the 2025 Singaporean general election.
 Prior to nomination day, Singh was seen walking on the ground within Marine Parade–Braddell Heights GRC.
 Eventually on Nomination Day, 23 April 2025, a WP team led by him was officially nominated to contest in Punggol GRC and proceeded to lose with 44.83% of the vote.

+On 28 June 2026, Singh was included as part of the 12-member Workers' Party's Central Executive Committee.